mehendisil2004/Task_Manager/README.md

 # Task Manager

-⁺⋆୭💗⋆⁺ Task Manager is a simple yet powerful tool designed to help you stay organized and productive.
-Whether you're managing your daily tasks, planning a project, or just keeping track of things to do. ₊˚ʚ💗✧˚.
+Task Manager is a simple yet powerful tool designed to help you stay organized and productive.
+Whether you're managing your daily tasks, planning a project, or just keeping track of things to do.

 ### Features
 - __Add New Tasks:__ Easily add tasks to your list by typing into the input box and clicking "Add".
 Each task is displayed in a clear and organized manner.